[This article was last updated on April 11, 2018]

 Even newer than the Genesis is the brand new Cervelo C3 and its super-light big brother the C5, the first ever Cervelos with mudguard mounts.
 Those mounts are fitted to full carbon fibre frames with space for up to 32mm tyres.
 They're packed with the latest technology such as flat mount disc tabs and bolt-thru axles front and rear, and they're light, at a claimed 850g for the C5.
 Cervelo says the C-series bikes are more endurance than gravel, but it’s clear they could lay a foot in each camp quite easily, dependent on tyre choice.
 They're not cheap, though, with the base model C3 with Shimano Ultegra at £3,899 and the Dura-Ace Di2 C5 running at £7,499.

-One of the newest bikes in this roundup is the Genesis Datum, the bike that bagged the road.cc Sportive Bike of the Year 2015/16 award.
+The Genesis Datum bagged the road.cc Sportive Bike of the Year 2015/16 award.
 It’s a bike that straddles the fine line between an endurance bike and a gravel/adventure bike, with details that trace their way back to a cyclocross bike, particularly the tall fork with its huge tyre clearance.
-There’s space for properly wide tyres - 33mm will go in a treat - and even with proper full-length mudguards fitted, there is space for 30mm tyres.
+There’s space for properly wide tyres – 33mm will go in a treat – and even with proper full-length mudguards fitted there is space for 30mm tyres.
 If you want your cake and be able to eat it, this could be the one for you.

-Giant has gone all-carbon and all-disc for the 2017 incarnations of its Defy endurance bikes; the aluminium-framed models have been renamed Contend.
-The range starts with the Defy Advanced 3 for 1,549, and goes right up to the luxury option, the Defy Advanced Pro with Shimano Ultegra Di2 at £3,875.
+Giant went all-carbon and all-disc for the 2017 incarnations of its Defy endurance bikes; the aluminium-framed models were renamed Contend.
+The 2018 range starts with the Defy Advanced 3 for £1,499, and goes right up to the luxury option, the Defy Advanced SL 0 with Shimano Dura-Ace Di2 at £7,499.

 Now if you want a bike with disc brakes, massive tyre clearance and a carbon fibre frame, the gravel/adventure category is the place to look.
 GT’s Grade came along just as the style of bike was spreading from its birthplace in the US to the UK, and it’s a bike that is well suited to British roads and cyclists.
 And of course, the frame has mounts for mudguards and, depending on the exact choice of tyre, can be modified to suit your requirements, whether’s weekend club training rides or the daily commuting.
 It’s available at a wide range of price points and in a choice of carbon fibre or aluminium – the aluminium Grades start at £1,000.